La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **ba le nicte cu pluka**
 > _After the night it is pleasant._

 Here, the head of the sentence contains one term **ba le nicte**, a term with its noun.
-Then after the separator **cu** the main verb of the sentence **pluka** is followed (**pluka** alone means _It is pleasant._)
+Then after the separator **cu** the main relation of the sentence **pluka** is followed (**pluka** alone means _It is pleasant._)

 To say _will be pleasant_ we should use the past tense term:

 > **le nicte ba cu pluka**
 > _The night will be pleasant._

-Also note that adding a noun after a tense particle can lead to drastically different meaning:
+Also note that adding a noun after a time-related particle can lead to drastically different meaning:

 > **le nicte ba le nu citka cu pluka**
 > _The night is pleasant after eating._

 Note that **ca** can extend slightly into the past and the future, meaning _just about now_.
 Thus, **ca** reflects a widely used around the world notion of "present time".

-It is also possible to integrate tense particles into the verb:
+It is also possible to integrate modal particles into the main relation construct:

 > **le nicte ba cu pluka**
 > **le nicte ba pluka**
 > _The night will be pleasant._

-Both sentences mean the same, **ba pluka** is a single verb meaning _… will be pleasant_.
+Both sentences mean the same, **ba pluka** is a relation construct meaning _… will be pleasant_.

 The structure of **le nicte ba pluka** is the following: